whiteppure/iblog/blog-site/content/posts/java/Java数据类型.md

 > The current implementation of the String class stores characters in a char array, using two bytes (sixteen bits) for each character.
 Data gathered from many different applications indicates that strings are a major component of heap usage and, moreover, that most String objects contain only Latin-1 characters.
-Such characters require only one byte of storage, hence half of the space in the internal char arrays of such String objects is going unused.
+Such characters require only one byte of storage, hence half of the space in the internal char arrays of such String objects is going unused.<br>
->
->We propose to change the internal representation of the String class from a UTF-16 char array to a byte array plus an encoding-flag field.
+We propose to change the internal representation of the String class from a UTF-16 char array to a byte array plus an encoding-flag field.
 The new String class will store characters encoded either as ISO-8859-1/Latin-1 (one byte per character), or as UTF-16 (two bytes per character), based upon the contents of the string.
 The encoding flag will indicate which encoding is used.